QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Results

 \section{Results}

-We recover the AME peak flux density parameter, $\Aame$, in M31 with a 3.5$\sigma$ significance, as can be seen in Table~\ref{table:SED_cases} and Fig.~\ref{fig:SED_cases_1}: $\Aame=1.06\pm0.30$\Jy{}.
-At 25\GHz{}, we estimate the AME flux density to be $0.87\pm0.32$\Jy{}, 1.6$\sigma$ below the value of $1.45\pm0.18$ Jy{} quoted by \citetalias{battistelli2019}.
-The reason for this difference could be that our measured flux densities between 10 and 60\GHz{} (where AME is expected to be most important) are lower than those from \citetalias{battistelli2019}, probably due to differences in the filtering of the ancillary data together with the different choices for the CMB map (\citetalias{battistelli2019} used SMICA while we are using NILC, as explained in Section~\ref{section:cmb_choice}).
-For example, our photometry estimate for \Planck{} 28.4\GHz{} band is 74\% than that from \citetalias{battistelli2019}: correcting for that factor, our $\Same$ estimates at 25\GHz{} would increase to 1.2\Jy{}, closer to those from \citetalias{battistelli2019}.
-The corner plot showing the parameter posteriors used to build the previous SED is shown in Figure~\ref{fig:corner_plot_full}.
+We recover the AME peak flux density parameter, $\Aame$, in M31 with a $3.2\sigma$ significance, as can be seen in Table~\ref{table:SED_cases} and Fig.~\ref{fig:SED_cases_1}: $\Aame=1.03\pm0.32\Jy{}$.
+At 25\GHz{}, we estimate the AME flux density to be $0.83\pm0.32\Jy{}$, 1.7$\sigma$ below the value of $1.45\pm0.18$\Jy{} quoted by \citetalias{battistelli2019}.
+The reason for this difference could be that our measured flux densities between 10 and 60\GHz{} (where AME is expected to be most important) are lower than those from \citetalias{battistelli2019}, probably due to differences in the filtering of the ancillary data together with the different choices for the CMB map (\citetalias{battistelli2019} used SMICA while we are using NILC, as further discussed in Sections~\ref{section:cmb_choice} and \ref{section:ame_dependence_on_cmb_map}).
+For example, our photometry estimate for \Planck{} 28.4\GHz{} band is 74\% than that from \citetalias{battistelli2019}: correcting for that factor, our $\Same$ estimates at 25\GHz{} would increase to $1.1\Jy{}$, closer to those from \citetalias{battistelli2019}.
+The corner plot showing the parameter posteriors used to build the previous SED is shown in Fig.~\ref{fig:corner_plot_full}.

-Our fitted synchrotron spectral index, $\alphasyn=-0.99\pm0.21$, is consistent with those obtained by \cite{berkhuijsen2003}, $-1.0\pm0.2$, and \cite{planckM31}, $-0.92\pm0.16$.
-It is flatter than the value obtained by \citetalias{battistelli2019}, $\alphasyn=-1.1\pm0.1$, although, owing to parameter degeneracies, the uncertainty in this parameter is great, and the difference between both estimates is within $1\sigma$.
+Our fitted synchrotron spectral index, $\alphasyn=-0.97_{-0.23}^{+0.18}$ is consistent with those obtained by \cite{berkhuijsen2003}, $-1.0\pm0.2$, and \cite{planckM31}, $-0.92\pm0.16$.
+It is also consistent with the value obtained by \citetalias{battistelli2019}, $\alphasyn=-1.1\pm0.1$, owing to large uncertainty in this parameter due to unresolved parameter degeneracies.
 This is because of the lack of data with good calibration uncertainties below 10\GHz{}.
-The study of \citetalias{battistelli2019} benefitted from the addition of the SRT data point at 6.6\GHz{}, which is critical to alleviating the degeneracy between the synchrotron and free--free components.
-It is worth noting that the value of our fit at 6.6\GHz{} is not too different from the one quoted in the analysis of \citetalias{battistelli2019}: our flux density estimate value is $1.63\pm0.34$\Jy{} compared to $1.199\pm0.087$\Jy{} from \citetalias{battistelli2019}.
+It is worth noting that, except for the thermal dust spectral index, the differences between our best-fit parameters and those of \citetalias{battistelli2019} are always within the $1\sigma$ level.
+The study of \citetalias{battistelli2019} benefitted from the addition of the SRT data point at 6.6\GHz{}, which is critical to alleviate the degeneracy between the synchrotron and free--free components.
+The value of our fit at 6.6\GHz{} is not too different from the one quoted in the analysis of \citetalias{battistelli2019}: our flux density estimate value is $1.68^{+0.36}_{-0.34}$\Jy{} compared to $1.199\pm0.087$\Jy{} from \citetalias{battistelli2019}.
+The two are only $1.3\sigma$ away.